mrtopf/QuantumLounge/docs/brainstorming.rst

 The annotation service also needs username etc. The service itself is included as JS in the project management page and it has it's own server.

-Traditional OAuth flow would be as follows:

-- annotation notices that it has no information and no access token from the UM
-- annotation service redirects user to um
-- user logs in and gets redirected back with an access token

-This needs to be done for every service.

-Requirements for annotation:

-- it needs to identify the user via a poco endpoint.
-    - how does it know the username endpoint?
-    - would be easier to just call /poco
-- it needs to be able to call the permission API from the PM so it knows if it's allowed to return the annotations for this user.
-  - how would this API work?
-What is given to it?

-Taking ideas from UMA:

-- There is one central authorization manager (AM) which knows all other services
-- in this case it would probably be the UM as you are authenticated against it already
-- the AM in this case knows about the UM and the PM
-- the AM knows which user is logged in
-- the PM knows which user is logged in (has it's user data)
-- the annotation service could be bound by 2-legged oauth to the PM as they should trust each other and the user needs to trust both.
-- if so then the Annotation service only needs a userid and can ask the PM for more information on (userid,url) pairs.
-- the userid could be transferred via the embedded JS as a parameter
-- the client credentials are on the server side of the annotation service so the JS needs to relay everything through this server.
-- can this be gamed?
-- user X can also send a forged request to the annotation service to retrieve comments for a page he has no access to.
-He can claim to be user Y.
-- Thus the server side needs to have some cookie.
-- It might get one from the UM through a silent redirect (e.g. in an iframe).
-    - It needs to be registered with the UM and have client credentials
-    - It redirects to the UM.
-It needs to be sure that it's the right user manager calling, thus it probably needs to be a request signed with the client credentials.
-    - The UM can check it's own cookie and returns the username and maybe poco endpoint

 PM registration
 ---------------